 Eye Movement Desensitisation and Reprocessing (EMDR)

-Trauma sufferers of all kinds – from childhood trauma, abuse, losses, war, accidents to bushfires – can find themselves experiencing symptoms that just won’t go away.
-These may include generalised anxiety, struggling to naturally connect with others, sleeping problems, withdrawal, depression and a sense of life just not flowing well and enjoyably.
+Trauma sufferers of all kinds – from childhood trauma, abuse, losses, war, accidents, to bushfires and other natural disasters – can find themselves experiencing symptoms that just won’t go away.
+These may include generalised anxiety, struggling to naturally connect with others, sleeping problems, withdrawal, depression, and a sense of life just not flowing well and enjoyably.

 According to the EMDR Research Foundation, “EMDR is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
 EMDR therapy includes a set of standardized protocols that incorporate elements from many different treatment approaches.
 To date, EMDR has helped millions of people of all ages relieve many types of psychological stress.”